-The Evaporator (Boiling):
+6) The Evaporator (Boiling)

 After leaving the RO machine sap enters the evaporator.
 The evaporator is a stainless steel box with maze-like partitions inside.
 The evaporator sits on top of a firebox known as the Arch.
 The Arch can be fueled with wood, fuel oil, or even natural gas.
 In the evaporator, the sap is boiled to remove water until it reaches 67% sugar.
-At this point it so known as Maple Syrup and it is drawn off of the evaporator into a holding tank..
+At this point it so known as Maple Syrup and it is drawn off of the evaporator into a holding tank.

-Filtering and Bottling:
+7) Filtering and Botteling

 Maple Syrup that has been drawn off the evaporator is sent through a bank of filters in a device known as a filter press.
-Filtering removes fine particles called sugarsand or nitter from the syrup.
+Filtering removes fine particles called sugars and or nitter from the syrup.
 These particles are a natural part of the syrup and are a result of nutrients from the trees coming un-dissolved.
 These particles are not harmful, but removing them produces a crystal clear maple syrup.
-The syrup is reheated to 180 oF or higher for packaging into their retail containers.
+The syrup is reheated to 180 Fahrenheit or higher for packaging into their retail containers.
 The high temperatures insure a sterile container.
 The Maple Syrup does not contain enough moisture at this point to mold or spoil.
 It has an indefinite shelf life until opened.
 After opening it is recommended that Pure Maple Syrup be refrigerated until used up.
 Remaining in the refrigerator for many months may cause sugar crystals to form in the bottom of the container.
 This does not harm to the Maple Syrup and is an indication of Quality Maple Syrup that is extra thick due to a high sugar concentration.

 At bottling, most Maple Syrup is graded by color.
 The possible grades are Light Amber, Medium Amber, Dark Amber, Grade B, and Commercial.
 Each grade is darker then the grade before it.
 In general the color is an indication of the strength of the Maple flavor found in the syrup.
 Traditionally the darker the syrup, the stronger the flavor.
 However, the use of air injectors on the evaporator to speed the boiling process results in lighter syrups with the same rich maple flavor.
 Customers are encourage to discuss the type of flavor that they desire with the sugarmaker.
 He can select the Perfect Pure Maple Syrup to meet your needs.

-Other Maple Syrup Products:
+9) Other Maple Syrup Products

 Pure Maple Syrup can be boiled down even further to remove the remaining moisture and produce several other maple confections.
 The three most common of these Maple Confections are Maple Cream, Maple Candy, and Maple Granulated Crumb Sugar.
 Maple Cream is a soft spread that can be used on toast, crackers, or fresh fruit.
 Maple Candy is a semi-hard treat that is usually molded into the shape of a Maple Leaf.
 Maple Crumb Sugar is a solid, granular form of Maple Syrup that can easily be used in place of cane sugar in most recipes.
 This adds a unique and delicate flavor to your favorite foods.